 A drop of water.

 51.)
-If an electric train is traveling south at 50 MPH, the wind is blowing north at 45 MPH, which way is the smoke going?
+If an electric train is traveling south at 50 MPH, and the wind is blowing north at 45 MPH, which way is the smoke going?

 There’s no smoke as the train is electric.